Frequently Asked Questions

-How do I sign up for NSE?
+How do I start my NSE?

 Will New Student Experience be held in person or virtually?

-What will happen during online New Student Experience?
+What will happen during New Student Experience?

 Your New Student Experience will include:

-- An advising appointment to register for classes.
+- An individual advising appointment to register for classes.
 Please note, you must complete the UW System Placement Tests.

 New Student Experience for Parents and Families will include:

-Will there be a fee for online NSE?
+Will there be a fee for NSE?

-How do I choose my fall classes?
+How do I choose my classes?

-- During that appointment, you will discuss your choices and receive a PIN, which will allow you to register for your fall classes in PASS.
+- During that appointment, you will discuss your choices and receive a PIN, which will allow you to register for your classes in PASS.

 Where can I find more information about course registration?